jacobv95/pyees/docs/3 Sheet.md

 ![Example 2](/docs/examples/example2.png)

 ```
-from dataUncert import *
+from pyees import readData

-dat1 = readData('example1.xlsx', 'A-B', 'C-D')
+sheet1 = sheetsFromFile('example1.xlsx', dataRange='A-B', uncertRange='C-D')
-q1 = dat1.s1.a + dat1.s1.b
+q1 = sheet1.a + sheet1.b
 print(q1)
 >> [85.0] +/- [0.6] [m]

-dat2 = readData('example2.xlsx', 'A-B', 'C-D')
+dat2 = sheetsFromFile('example2.xlsx', dataRange='A-B', uncertRange='C-D')
-q2 = dat2.s1.a + dat2.s1.b
+q2 = sheet2.a + sheet2.b
 print(q2)
 >> [85] +/- [2] [m]
 ```

 Notice that the uncertanty of q2 is larger than the uncertanty of q1.
 This is because example1.xlsx includes information about the covariance of the measurement of a and b.

-Notice that both dat1 and dat2 has an object called s1.
-That is because the data for a and b are both located on sheet 1 of the .xlsx file.

 ## printContents

-It is possible to print the contents of a data-object.
+It is possible to print the contents of a sheetobject.

 ```
-from dataUncert import *
+from pyees import sheetsFromFile

-dat1 = readData('example1.xlsx', 'A-B', 'C-D')
-dat1.printContents()
+sheet = sheetsFromFile('example1.xlsx', dataRange='A-B', uncertRange'C-D')
+sheet.printContents()
->> .s1.a
+>> a
->> .s1.b
+>> b
 ```